This post was originally on VICE UK

 According to a blog on Tinder's website, the transient shagging app is rolling out a new feature: verification ticks for the profile pages of "notable public figures, celebrities and athletes."

 Getting verified is something that anyone who's quasi-famous can do on most social media platforms now, but it seems weird to introduce it to one that exists to help strangers find no-strings-attached sex.
-Surely if there's one thing that celebrities and persons of note do not need in their lives it's a hastily screen-grabbed paper trail of their intimate chat-up techniques?
+Surely if there's one thing that celebrities and persons of note do not need in their lives, it's a hastily screen-grabbed paper trail of their intimate pick-up lines?

-If you're a star or starlet, do yourself a favour: just get with one of your many, many fans.
+If you're a star or starlet, do yourself a favor: just get with one of your many, many groupies.
 At least that way they might love you enough not to ruin your life after you escape with a headache and heartburn.

 Follow Joe on Twitter.